Activities · Last updated 2 June 2026

 Main Street is the heart of shopping in Gibraltar.
 Running from Casemates Square in the north to Southport Gates in the south, it is a long, pedestrianised strip packed with shops, cafes, and boutiques.

-If you are crossing back into Spain or flying home, remember there are duty-free allowances.
-Exceeding them (especially on tobacco and alcohol) can result in goods being confiscated at the border.
+If you are crossing back into Spain or flying home, duty-free allowances apply.
+Exceeding them on tobacco and alcohol can result in goods being confiscated at the border.
 Check current limits before you load up.

 What Are the Best Duty-Free Deals?

-Alcohol is probably the most popular duty-free purchase.
-A bottle of branded gin or whisky can cost £10 to £15 less than in the UK.
-Wine is also cheaper, though the selection may be smaller than a specialist UK wine shop.
+Alcohol is the most popular duty-free purchase.
+A bottle of branded gin or whisky can cost noticeably less than in the UK, with spirits offering the most consistent saving.
+Wine is also cheaper, though the selection may be smaller than a specialist UK wine merchant.

-Tobacco savings are even more dramatic.
-A carton of cigarettes in Gibraltar costs a fraction of UK prices.
-This is the main reason for the long queues at the border, with day trippers stocking up within their allowances.
+Tobacco savings are the most dramatic.
+A carton of cigarettes costs a fraction of UK prices, which is the main reason for long queues at the border on busy days, with day trippers stocking up within their allowances.

-Perfume and fragrances from major brands (Chanel, Dior, Tom Ford, etc.) are consistently cheaper.
-Several shops on Main Street specialise in perfume and offer an impressive range.
+Perfume and fragrances from major international brands are consistently cheaper.
+Several shops on Main Street specialise in perfume and carry an impressive range of designer labels.

 Electronics can offer savings, though prices are not always dramatically lower.
-It is worth comparing specific items before you buy.
-Smartphones, headphones, and camera equipment are popular purchases.
+It is worth comparing specific items before buying.
+Smartphones, headphones, and camera equipment are popular purchases among day visitors.

 Where Else Can You Shop Beyond Main Street?